hcoyle91/Engineering_4_Notebook/README.md

 ```

 ### Reflection
 In order to not short the system out when I wanted to shutdown the Pi, I included a button, with code that runs in the backround, that resets the pi if pressed for 1 second and shuts down the pi if held for 30 seconds.
+The main difficulty in this assignmnet was making sure the coordinantes of the circle were correct.
+I had to make the x coordinate variable read the acceleration of accel_y and make it negative so the circle correctly moved down when tilted town instead of up.
+I thought the code was wrong for a while but it turns out the circle was just off screen.
+So for every the instance coords where read in the while loop, I had to add 64 to the x and 32 to the y.
+This made it so, at rest, the circle was centered in the screen.